HD-PPT: Hierarchical Decoding of Content- and Prompt-Preference Tokens for Instruction-based TTS: CONCLUSION

 \section{CONCLUSION}

-In this paper, we introduced HD-PPT, a novel framework for Instruct-TTS that resolves the hierarchical mismatch between textual instructions and speech signals.
+In this paper, we introduce HD-PPT, a novel framework for Instruct-TTS that resolves the hierarchical mismatch between textual instructions and speech signals.
 By employing a specialized codec to extract dual preference tokens from speech tokens and a hierarchical decoding strategy to generate them sequentially, our method significantly enhances fine-grained control and expressiveness.
 Extensive experiments demonstrated that HD-PPT outperforms state-of-the-art baselines in both instruction adherence and speech naturalness.
-The results validate that aligning the generative process with the intrinsic structure of speech is a robust paradigm for precise and controllable synthesis.
-Future work could explore extending this hierarchical approach to other domains, such as singing voice synthesis or cross-lingual TTS.
+We acknowledge that the multi-component complexity poses challenges for low-resource language adaptation.
+Consequently, future work will integrate Reinforcement Learning to mitigate this difficulty.
+Furthermore, we aim to extend the framework to advanced emotional speech synthesis, enabling more fine-grained affective generation.